-Our software development process aims to create the best mix of industry approaches that, in our experience, enables mid-sized projects to be produced to a high level of quality whilst minimising cost.
+Our software development process brings together a mix of best practice approaches that, in our experience, enables mid-sized projects to be produced to a very high level of quality whilst minimising end-to-end cost.

 Agile development gives you a chance to review and test the software at different points in the journey, fine-tuning the features as you and your users experience the product you’re getting built.
-This is best practice for any software development agency focused on ensuring that products built are very closely fitted to the real needs of the people who will be using them.
+This is best practice for any software development agency as it helps ensure that products built are a close fit to the real needs of the people who will be using them.

-In many circumstances we may also be able to run an agile billing model, where the variability lies in the number of lower priority features delivered, rather than in the budget.
+In some circumstances we may also suggest an agile billing model where the variability lies in the number of lower priority features delivered rather than in the budget.

-At Applicable we recognise that software development does not end on release and that the key to long-term harmonious client partnerships is being close at hand and highly responsive as support and ongoing management needs arise.
+At Applicable we recognise that custom software development does not end on release and that a key part of the value we provide is being both proactive around solution management and highly responsive to support needs as they arise.